To Home Page

 Mark 3:29 But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation:

-Regarding The Blasphemy Against the Holy Spirit, In The People's New Testament Commentary, Moule said, "For such a sin no forgiveness is possible, for none is desired."
+That is why, in The People's New Testament Commentary, Moule said, "For such a sin no forgiveness is possible, for none is desired."

-Yes, Jesus did say that.
-But there is a difference between a man lusting after a woman and someone unwillingly or involuntarily thinking an unwelcome thought about the Holy Spirit.
+At this point, many people will think, "I know that Jesus said whoever speaks a word against the Holy Spirit has committed this sin.
+But didn't Jesus also say, "If a man looks on a woman to lust after her in his heart, he has committed adultery with her in his heart"?
+Doesn't this mean that if I think a word against the Holy Spirit, I have committed this sin in my heart?
+No, not if you thought it involuntarily or unwillingly.
+There is a difference between a man lusting after a woman and someone unwillingly or involuntarily thinking an unwelcome thought about the Holy Spirit.
 You see, a man who lusts after a woman wants her.
 He would hop in bed with her if he could.
 By contrast, hopefully you do not, in your spirit, want to slander the Holy Spirit to others.
-Hopefully, you have not made himself a sworn enemy of Jesus, as those Pharisees did.
-If that is the case, then your brain is just malfunctioning (probably due to a medical condition known as OCD), and causing you to think things that you do not, in your spirit, want to think.
+Hopefully, you have not made yourself a sworn enemy of Jesus, as those Pharisees did.
+If not, then your brain is just malfunctioning (probably due to a medical condition known as OCD), and causing you to think things that you do not, in your spirit, want to think.
 Lusting after a woman is a willing, voluntary act.
 An OCD episode is an involuntary thing.
 There is a very, very big difference between the two.

 What The Blasphemy Against the Holy Spirit is Not

-· It is not disbelieving that the spiritual gifts of tongues is still in operation, or ignorantly ascribing tongues to the devil
+· It is not disbelieving that the spiritual gifts of tongues is still in operation, or ignorantly ascribing tongues to the devil.

 Mt 12:32 And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.

-· It is not slander against Jesus.
+· It is not slander against Jesus, though that is a very serious sin.

-· It is not ignorant disbelief in Jesus, although it can be the final step of intentional disbelief in Jesus
+· It is not ignorant disbelief in Jesus, although it can be the final step of intentional disbelief in Jesus.

 · It is not involuntary speech, such as that which occurs with sufferers of Tourette’s syndrome, or which may occur when a person, under great stress or fear, impulsively snaps like a fearful, cornered dog.
-It must be voluntary, intentional, and purposefully intended to make other's think something ill and untrue about the Holy Spirit.
+It must be voluntary, intentional, and purposefully intended to make others think something ill and untrue about the Holy Spirit.

 · It is not words spoken in ignorant disbelief (as opposed to intentional disbelief).